bantex01/nagios_aws/README.md

 # nagios_aws

 This script will read CloudWatch alarms from an SQS queue and send to the Nagios NRDP process or a log file or both.
+This simple process ensures highly available, highly redundant AWS CloudWatch/Nagios integration.

 # Setup